Lloyds Banking Group Advances Share Buyback Program - TipRanks.com

 More about Lloyds Banking

-Lloyds Banking Group PLC is a major financial services group in the UK, providing a wide range of banking and financial services, primarily focusing on retail and commercial banking.
-It operates under various brands, including Lloyds Bank, Halifax, and Bank of Scotland, serving millions of customers across the UK.
+Lloyds Banking Group PLC is a major financial services group providing a wide range of banking and financial services, primarily focused on retail and commercial customers in the UK market.

 Technical Sentiment Signal: Buy